-Expert Views: Modi government releases budget seeking to get growth back up
+Expert Views: India proposes opening up insurance, aviation wider to help revive growth

 “Trade will be fluctuating.
 Until the fiscal deficit proposals are heard, one should not jump to conclusions.”

-Reporting by Chandini Monnappa and Krishna V Kurup in Bengaluru; editing by Uttaresh.V
+Reporting by Chandini Monnappa, Krishna V Kurup and Chris Thomas in Bengaluru; editing by Uttaresh.V